 There are no material impacts arising from standards and interpretations applicable for the first time to these financial statements, as detailed in the prior year financial statements.
+Additional disclosure in note 32 been included in this year's financial statements in accordance with IAS 7.

-The Directors have considered all IFRS and IFRIC interpretations issued but not yet in force, IFRS9 Financial Instruments and IFRS15 Revenue Recognition will apply to the Group's 2019 financial statements.
-The impact is not expected to be material but a detailed review will be undertaken in 2018.
-IFRS 16 Leases will apply to the Group's financial statements and a review of the impact will be undertaken in due course.
+The Directors have considered all IFRS and IFRIC interpretations issued but not yet in force.
+IFRS9 Financial Instruments and IFRS15 Revenue Recognition will apply to the Group's 2019 financial statements and IFRS16 Leases will apply to the Group's 2020 financial statements.